What to Expect from a Horse Dental Check-up

 Inspection of the Mouth

-Flush the mouth out liberally with horse dental mouth wash.
+Flush the mouth out liberally with equine dental mouth wash.

-Using a good headlight inspect the oral cavity, looking for overlong teeth, decay, check ulcers and any other abnormalities.
+Using a good headlight/speculum light, mirror or oral camera we thoroughly inspect the oral cavity, looking for overlong or displaced or loose teeth, decay, check ulcers and any other abnormalities.

-Using a hand, feel the teeth for sharp enamel points.
+Using our hands, we palpate the teeth for sharp enamel points

 Treatment

-Overgrowths reduced, sharp enamel points floated and first tooth profiled / bitseated to reduce pinching of soft tissue from the bit.
+Overgrowths reduced, sharp enamel points floated and first cheek tooth profiled to reduce pinching of soft tissue from the bit.

-During this time the gag is closed at frequent intervals to give the horse a rest.
+During this time the speculum is closed at frequent intervals to give the horse/pony a rest.

-Check work using headlight and by hand before closing and removing the gag.
+We then check work using headlight/speculum light, mirror or oral camera, and palpitate before closing and removing the speculum.

 Final Check

-Check incisors and check that the horse has good lateral excursion (side to side movement) of the lower jaw and anterior / posterior movement of the lower jaw.
+We then check incisors and check that the horse has good lateral excursion (side to side movement) of the lower jaw, good occlusion (grind) and anterior / posterior movement of the lower jaw.

 Buff sharp or overlong canines